alephium/www/src/content/news/do-we-really-need-more-centralized-l1s/index.md

 The non-EVM route was a **deliberate engineering decision** to avoid and **overcome the compromises** found on other chains.
 Rather than re-skin or fork an existing solution, Cheng and co meticulously designed one for security, sustainability, and longevity.

-While these decisions may have made the route to success longer than EVM-compatible chains, its **trilemma-solving tech** offers more integrity.
+While these decisions may have made the route to success longer than EVM-compatible chains, its **tech** offers more integrity.

 With this approach, Alephium ensured it could be **resilient by design** and **built for decades and generations,** not market cycles.
 They weren’t thinking about the next bull run, but about how Alephium would contribute in **the next century**.